ncatlab/nlab-content/pages/8/8/4/2/2488/content.md

 =--

-This simple relation between $n$-truncation and categorical homotopy groups is almost, but not exactly true in an arbitrary [[(∞,1)-topos]].
+This simple relation between $n$-truncation and categorical homotopy groups is almost, but not exactly, true in an arbitrary [[(∞,1)-topos]].

 +-- {: .num_prop}
 ###### Proposition